Visit the Commencement Page for information on ticket requests and more.

-In our four-year program, students spend their first three years at Saint Francis University.
-There, they pursue intensive study of biology and chemistry to gain a foundation in science.
-Then, following their third year, students apply to one of our affiliated Medical Laboratory Science schools (see below).
-Upon acceptance, qualified students spend their fourth year completing an MLS program, where they gain clinical expertise in subjects that include Clinical Chemistry, Immunohematology and Blood Banking, Bacteriology, Parasitology, Immunoserology, and Urinalysis.
+In our four-year program, students spend their first three years at Saint Francis University pursuing an intensive study of biology and chemistry to gain a foundation in science.
+Students then apply to one of our affiliated Medical Laboratory Science (MLS) schools (see below), and upon acceptance, spend their fourth year gaining clinical expertise in subjects that include Clinical Chemistry, Immunohematology and Blood Banking, Bacteriology, Parasitology, Immunoserology, and Urinalysis.
 Upon satisfactory completion of the prescribed hospital courses, the student receives a Bachelor's of Science in Medical Laboratory Science, conferred by Saint Francis University.

-Saint Francis University MLS students can complete their fourth year at one of three CAHEAA-Accredited Schools of Medical Laboratory Science.
+Saint Francis University MLS students can complete their fourth year one of our affiliated hospital training programs, which are accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 These are:

-Biology faculty advisors work closely with students throughout their three years at SFU, including during the application process to the MLS programs.
+Biology faculty advisors work closely with students throughout their three years at Saint Francis, including during the application process to the MLS programs.
 We maintain close ties with the MLS program administrators, and regularly invite them to campus to meet with undergraduates pursuing the MLS degree.